FerretDB/FerretDB/CONTRIBUTING.md

 #### Diff-proxy mode in action

-As well as collecting metrics for telemetry, `diff-proxy` mode will also write command metrics to stdout upon an interrupt signal.
+As well as collecting metrics for telemetry, `diff-proxy` mode will also write command metrics to stdout upon receiving an interrupt signal.
 This is a useful way to quickly determine what commands are unimplemented for the client requests sent by your application.

 ```sh